You are the Legend

-Cantonese HK version
+Cantonese version

 Singers

 The song was sung by more than 60 performers including singers, celebrities and some athletes.

 Athletes

 International version

-Another international version was also made.
-It was performed by Dadawa (China PR), Eason Chan (Hong Kong), Kousuke Atari (Japan), Chae Yeon (South Korea), and Richie Ren (Chinese Taipei).
+An "international version" was also made.
+It was performed by Dadawa (represents China), Eason Chan (represents Hong Kong), Kousuke Atari (represents Japan), Chae Yeon (represents South Korea), and Richie Jen (represents Chinese Taipei).
 The recording began from November 17, 2008.